-Capitalisk (CLSK) is a general purpose token designed to promote the growth and adoption of DEX markets within the Lisk (https://lisk.io/) and Leasehold (https://leasehold.io/) ecosystems and to promote collaboration between different DEX federations.
-It is intended to serve as a fundraising platform (Decentralized Venture Capital) for new tokens to be listed on various DEX markets - Its underlying technology should also serve as a blueprint for new kinds of Lisk and Leasehold sidechains.
-Capitalisk is optimized for maximum compatibility with LDEX (https://ldex.trading/) and other federations built with the
+Capitalisk (CLSK) is a general purpose token designed to promote the growth and adoption of an ecosystem of DEX markets and to promote collaboration between different DEX federations.
+It is also intended to serve as a fundraising platform (Decentralized Venture Capital) for newly listed tokens.
+Capitalisk's underlying technology should also serve as a blueprint for new sidechains.
+It is optimized for maximum compatibility with LDEX (https://ldex.trading/) and other federations built with the

 Capitalisk was designed from the ground up to have the following characteristics: